 GEM will continue to focus on the development of models and tools for earthquake risk assessment, and on their application at global, regional, national and local levels.
 Key activities will include improving the OpenQuake engine and its supporting tools and databases, and strengthening our capacity building and user support program.
-GEM will also extend its program of work to address more complex risk issues, and will collaborate more extensively with other hazard communities to make OpenQuake tools and models applicable to multi-hazard risk assessment.
+GEM will also extend its activities to address more complex risk issues, and will collaborate more extensively with other communities to make OpenQuake tools and models useful for multi-hazard risk assessment.